History of foreign relations of the People's Republic of China: Role in international organizations

 Participation in international organizations is perceived as an important measure of a nation's prestige as well as a forum through which a nation can influence others and gain access to aid programs and sources of technology and information.
 The People's Republic was precluded from participating actively in most mainstream international organizations for the first two decades of its existence because of its subordinate position in the Sino-Soviet alliance in the 1950s and the opposition of the United States after China's involvement in the Korean War.
 China repeatedly failed to gain admission to the UN.
 In 1971 Beijing finally gained China's seat when relations with the United States changed for the better.
 Taipei's representatives were expelled from the UN and replaced by Beijing's.

 After becoming a member of the UN, China also joined most UN-affiliated agencies, including, by the 1980s, the World Bank and the International Monetary Fund.
-China's willingness, under the policy of opening up to the outside world beginning in the late 1970s, to receive economic and technical assistance from such agencies as the UN Development Program was a significant departure from its previous stress on self-reliance.
+China's willingness, under the policy of opening up to the outside world beginning in the late 1970s, to receive economic and technical assistance from such agencies as the UN Development Programme was a significant departure from its previous stress on self-reliance.
 In 1986 China renewed its application to regain its seat as one of the founding members of the General Agreement on Tariffs and Trade.